-2. Form a Central Repository: After the discovery, your team will have to decide how to organize data sources and connect data distributed across all applications – from ERP to CRMs – to a central repository.
+2. Central Repository: After the discovery, your team will have to decide how to organize data sources and connect data distributed across all applications – from ERP to CRMs – to a central repository.
 This step will help you get a consolidated view of your data.

-7. Security & Delivery: Master data is business-critical information and must be guarded from unauthorized access.
+7. Security & Delivery: Master data is business-critical information and must be guarded against unauthorized access.
 Database security experts will define security policies to safeguard the master data.
 Once security is implemented, the MDM is now ready to be used as the ultimate source of accurate, reliable, transformed data.

 Key Benefits of Master Data Management